Analysis: Ten takeaways from Washington State’s opening week depth chart

 Washington State released its first depth chart of the season Monday, providing clarity at a number of positions while perhaps adding confusion to others.
 We try to make sense of it all, with 10 takeaways from the Cougars’ opening week two-deep.

-1. “OR” tracker: Leach and the coaches usually won’t show their hand if they aren’t required to.
+1. “OR” tracker: Coach Mike Leach and his staff usually won’t show their hand if they aren’t required to.
 So, instead of revealing every starter, backup and third-stringer, the Cougars use the designation “OR” to indicate positions where the competition is close – or positions where coaches aren’t ready to give away hints to the opponent.
 We count 16 of those “ORs” on the first depth chart.

 2. Gordon’s gig: Though Leach is placing an “OR” between Anthony Gordon and Gage Gubrud, then another between Gubrud and Trey Tinsley, the coach confirmed he’d be starting Gordon in the season opener.
 Gubrud is the presumed backup, followed by Tinsley and then redshirt freshman Cammon Cooper, who isn’t listed on the depth chart.

 3. Nose tackle settled … After three weeks of preseason camp, it isn’t too surprising to see Misiona Aiolupotea-Pei’s name above Lamonte McDougle’s on the depth chart.
 The redshirt senior who goes by “Misi” was a step ahead of McDougle in the spring, then kept his spot during training camp.
-More shocking may be the “OR” between the West Virginia transfer and Dallas Hobbs, who’s also been a pleasant surprise this camp.
+More shocking may be the “OR” between the West Virginia transfer and Dallas Hobbs, who has also been a pleasant surprise this camp.
 Either way, it’s a sign of the depth the Cougars have stumbled on at the position.

 4. … But cornerback still undecided: At one of WSU’s cornerback positions, there’s an established vet, senior Marcus Strong.
 At the other, it appears the Cougars will go with either redshirt sophomore Armani Marsh or junior George Hicks III.
 Neither has significant game experience, but Hicks has more than Marsh, playing in 16 career games opposed to Marsh’s five.
 Based on the last few weeks, and the fact that Marsh’s name is higher than Hicks’, I anticipate the Spokane native and former walk-on will get the starting nod.
 But both should see plenty of field time.